Blood In Blood Out: Plot

-In 1972, Miklo Velka is the 17-year-old son of a Mexican mother and a white American father.
-After a violent confrontation with his abusive racist father, Miklo leaves Las Vegas for East Los Angeles, where he stays with his cousins, Paco and Cruz.
-His cousins are in the local Vatos Locos gang, and Miklo earns his membership during an attack on their rivals, the Tres Puntos.
+In 1972, after a violent confrontation with his abusive father, Miklo Velka, a teenager of half-Mexican descent, leaves Las Vegas for East Los Angeles.
+He moves in with his cousins, Paco and Cruz, who are members of the Vatos Locos gang.
+Miklo joins the gang following an attack on their rivals, the Tres Puntos.
 Tres Puntos retaliates by attacking Cruz, permanently damaging his back.
-When Vatos Locos counterattack the next day, Miklo shoots and kills Spider, leader of Tres Puntos.
-Fleeing the scene, Paco crashes their car and they are both arrested.
+When Vatos Locos counterattack the next day, Miklo kills Spider, the leader of Tres Puntos.
+Fleeing the scene, Paco crashes their car; both he and Miklo are arrested.

-The cousins' paths now diverge: Miklo is imprisoned in San Quentin for murder, Paco volunteers for military service in the Marine Corps in lieu of prison, and Cruz continues his passion for art.
-Due to his back pain, Cruz develops a heroin addiction, leading to the accidental overdose of his 12-year-old brother, Juanito.
-After the Marines, Paco joins the L.A.P.D.
+The cousins' paths diverge: Miklo is imprisoned in San Quentin for murder, Paco volunteers for military service in the Marine Corps in lieu of prison, and Cruz continues his passion for art.
+Due to his back pain, Cruz becomes addicted to heroin, leading to the accidental overdose of his 12-year-old brother, Juanito.
+After the Marines, Paco joins the Los Angeles Police Department, eventually working as an undercover detective for them.

-Miklo finds San Quentin is run by three racially defined prison gangs.
-The Black Guerrilla Army (B.G.A.) is led by Bonafide, the Aryan Vanguard is led by Red Ryder, and La Onda is led by Montana Segura.
-Popeye, a high-ranking member of La Onda, tries to rape Miklo at knife-point, but is stopped by Montana, who finds Popeye's intentions dishonorable.
-Miklo learns that the only way into La Onda is by killing an enemy inmate.
-Miklo forms a rapport with Aryan Vanguard associate Big Al, then stabs him to death in the prison kitchen.
+Meanwhile, Miklo finds that San Quentin is run by three racially defined prison gangs: the Black Guerrilla Army (BGA) led by Bonafide, the Aryan Vanguard led by Red Ryder, and La Onda led by Montana Segura.
+Popeye, a high-ranking member of La Onda, tries to rape Miklo at knifepoint but is stopped by Montana, who finds Popeye's intentions dishonorable.
+Miklo learns that the only way into La Onda is by killing an inmate from a rival gang.
+He forms a rapport with Aryan Vanguard associate Big Al, then kills him in the prison kitchen.
 Now initiated, Miklo rises through the La Onda ranks, eventually joining its Ruling Council.

 After serving nine years, Miklo is granted parole.
-On the outside, disgusted by his menial job (as well as theft and blackmail at the hands of his boss), Miklo joins in an armed robbery.
-The heist goes poorly and Miklo is intercepted by Paco, who tries to appeal to Miklo to surrender his weapon, so that he can help him out of the situation.
-Miklo instead starts to flee, and Paco then shoots him in the leg.
-The leg has to be amputated, and Miklo is sent back to prison.
+On the outside, disgusted by his menial job, he joins in an armed robbery.
+The heist goes poorly and Miklo is intercepted by Paco, who tries to persuade him to surrender his weapon and resolve the situation peacefully.
+Miklo instead starts to flee, and Paco shoots him in the leg.
+The leg is amputated, and Miklo is sent back to prison.